-The MAX supports terminal server authentication through the Defender server.
-If the MAX is configured to use Defender authentication, all authenticated users are given service only according to the parameters of the TServ Options submenu for the Ethernet profile.
+The Defender is an authentication server developed by Digital Pathways.
+If an Ascend unit is configured to use Defender authentication, all authenticated users are given service according to the parameters of the TServ Options submenu in the Ethernet Profile.
+For information on configuring the MAX to use Defender authentication, see "Configuring direct Defender server authentication" on page 5-25.

-ACE
+SecurID ACE